|Page tools: Print Page Print All RSS Search this Product|

 Care should be used to ensure the correct version of the item is used, particularly with regards to demographic items located on both the Persons in household and Person levels.
 See below for more details.

-PERSONS IN HOUSEHOLD LEVEL VS PERSON LEVEL VARIABLES
+PERSONS IN HOUSEHOLD LEVEL VS PERSON LEVEL ITEMS

 The Persons in Household level contains data for every person in the household while the Persons level only contains data for the selected persons.
 Both levels are children of the Household level - that is, they are siblings and are not linked by person but by household (see the File structure page of this product for further information on structure).
 This means that there is a many-to-many link between records at these levels (persons on the Person level are linked to all the people in their household on the Persons in household level).
 When summing the Person weight (which is stored at the Person level) the meaning of the estimates produced when disaggregating by another data item at the Person level will not be the same as the meaning of the estimates produced when disaggregating by a data item at the Persons in Household level.